-VUIM provides accessible wheelchairs, assigned parking spaces for people with disabilities.
-An elevator is also available to access the second and third floors (VA campus).
-The VUIM clinic and administrative office are all located in an accessible location.
+VUIM provides wheelchair-accessible, assigned parking spaces for persons with disabilities.
+An elevator is also available to access the second and third floors.
+The VUIM clinic and administrative office are all located on the second floor.

 B. Tuition, Fees, and Financial Aid